Vaginal Health Interventions for Community State Type (CST) 4

 Symptomatic and asymptomatic bacterial vaginosis (BV) can have severe consequences during pregnancy.
 Which is why we recommend curbing the growth of disruptive bacteria.

 There are a few things you can do to support your vaginal microbiome during infection.
-This includes:
+This includes smart antibiotic use, probiotics, essential oil suppositories, and two remedies you might already have in your kitchen.

 How to make antibiotics work for bacterial vaginosis (BV)